 Schedule Maintenance Service

-Schedule a maintenance service appointment at your nearest Service Center.
+Schedule a maintenance service appointment in the Tesla app.

 Frequently Asked Questions

 Does my car require an annual maintenance service?

 Your Tesla does not require annual maintenance or regular fluid changes.
 Check your Owner’s Manual for latest maintenance recommendations for your Tesla.